-The Department of Applied Mathematics and Business Informatics fits naturally into the structure of the School of Economics and Management as it supports and develops the tradition of the latest in providing fundamental aspects of learning and academic research.
+The Department of Mathematics fits naturally into the structure of the School of Physics, Mathematics, and Computer Science as it supports and develops the tradition of the latest in providing fundamental aspects of learning and academic research.
 The aim of the department is to provide teaching in mathematics for all specializations at HSE to the highest international standards and the development of fundamental and applied research in mathematics, its applications, tools and methods.

 — Professor Nikitin, tell us about the conference.

 — I spent five days in Delhi at the Indo-Russian Conference on Probability and Statistics.
 There were nine of us in the delegation from St Petersburg, mainly academics from SPbU and the Petersburg section of the Mathematics Institute RAS.
 The Indian Statistical Institute, (which was founded in 1931 by the extraordinary statistician Mahalonobis, a foreign member of RAS) organised the conference.
 It has campuses in Calcutta, Bangalore, Delhi and Chennai.
 The conference was well run and the indian participants gave high quality papers on very varied subjects.
 You can get an idea of it from the conference website.
 The weather was fine for Europeans - 12-16 degrees.
 The conference might become a tradition and the participants could gather again in St Petersburg in summer next year.